People in your organization can use the new Google Chat standalone app for a faster and more secure experience.

 - Can install Chrome extensions and apps.
 Learn how to Allow or block apps and extensions.

-For instructions on how to install the app, go to Install the Chat standalone app.
+To learn how to install the app, go to Install the Chat standalone app.